Originally published February 2020. Refreshed June 2026 with updated hotels, restaurants, and current visiting info!

 Day 8-9: Granada and Ronda, Spain

 Granada is rich in Moorish tradition, with its iconic Alhambra Palace perched on a hill overlooking the city below.
 You must buy tickets in advance to see this modern world wonder and be prepared for lines to get into some of the more spectacular areas of the complex.
+As of 2026, I recommend booking 2-3 months ahead for peak season (May-September).
 People might disagree, but I think if you also enjoy Seville, you can do one or the other – either the Alhambra or the Alcazar.
 Both are stunning and worth an afternoon of photo taking and soaking up the beautiful designs.

 You can book public or private tours of the Alhambra through Viator and skip all the lines!

-Tapas-time evolved into Flamenco-time.
+Tapas-time evolved into flamenco-time.
 We had heard not the best things about the touristy caves and wanted to still see some of this artform up close.
-Le Chien Andalou couldn’t have been better- it’s intimate and unassuming.
-At midnight, we saw an almost semi-private performance that moved a few people to tears.
-It’s exactly as I remember it – tragic, mesmerizing and so powerfully done.
-I was humbled to see some great flamenco and would certainly go back to this place next time.
+We went to Le Chien Andalou, a small cave-style venue on Carrera del Darro.
+It was intimate and unassuming, and the late-night performance moved a few people to tears.

 A lot of ‘bebidas’ has us feeling a little rough the next morning, so a session at the Hammam al Andalus was just what was need to cure our blues.
 I didn’t think I’d like the cave-style hammam, especially with the hot weather outside, but it was wonderfully quiet and pleasant.
 Mint tea, steam rooms, hot stone areas and pools carved with Arabic/Moorish design transported us to another time and place.
 It’s well worth the time for you and friends to fully relax.